 Compost Honey Hole

-The "Honey Hole" is a compost pile underground.
+The "Honey Hole" is an underground compost pile.
 As a good example, giant

-pumpkin growers use this method, to prepare the garden to grow record-breaking
+pumpkin growers use this method, to prepare their garden to grow record-breaking

 The concept of a compost honey hole is simple: Bury a mixture of compost

 and manure where you will place a plant(s).
 As the plant's roots grow in